bardiakz/university-management/AI_Log.md

 **Question:**
 ```
-How does your architecture handle failures and ensure reliability across multiple microservices?
+How does this architecture handle failures and ensure reliability across multiple microservices?
 ```

 **Response:**